rakshithaelango/HackerRank_SQL/README.md

 # HackerRank_SQL

-In this repository where we can find HackerRank_SQL solutions from Basic - Hard.
+In this repository where we can find => HackerRank_SQL solutions from Basic - Hard / Database Query Language.

 ## Solved Questions: